-- i) Company objectives (e.g., business principles), business strategies and business plans; - ii) Basic views and guidelines on corporate governance based on each of the principles of the Code; - iii) Board policies and procedures in determining the remuneration of the senior management and directors; - iv) Board policies and procedures in the appointment/dismissal of the senior management and the nomination of directors and kansayaku candidates; and - v) Explanations with respect to the individual appointments/dismissals and nominations based on iv). - i.
+- i) Company objectives (e.g., business principles), business strategies and business plans; - ii) Basic views and guidelines on corporate governance based on each of the principles of the Code; - iii) Board policies and procedures in determining the remuneration of the senior management and directors: - iv) Board policies and procedures in the appointment/dismissal of the senior management and the nomination of directors and kansayaku candidates; and - v) Explanations with respect to the individual appointments/dismissals and nominations based on iv). - i.
 The Company discloses its corporate philosophy as well as its business strategies, plans, and purpose on its website and in investor briefing materials. - ii.
 The Company describes its basic views and policy on corporate governance under Section 1: Basic Views of Chapter 1: Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information of the Company's Corporate Governance Report. - iii.
 The Board of Directors and the Audit and Supervisory Committee have the authority over the remuneration of directors.
 This authority extends to deliberating and determining the amount of a basic remuneration and a performance-linked bonus for each director.
 The remuneration of directors who are not members of the Audit and Supervisory Committee is determined solely by the Board of Directors, whereas the remuneration of Audit and Supervisory Committee members is determined by deliberation among the members of the Committee.

 How to determine the policy for determining the remuneration for each individual is set forth in the rules concerning the remuneration of directors, resolved by the Board of Directors.
+The Board of Directors receives reports that are deliberated by the Nomination and Remuneration Committee based on the policy for determining the remuneration and within the range of the

-The - in the rules concerning the remuneration of directors, resolved by the Board of Directors.
-The Board of Directors receives reports that are deliberated by the Nomination and Remuneration Committee based on the policy for determining the remuneration and within the range of the total amount resolved by the General Meeting of Shareholders, so the Board of Directors deems that the content of the report is in line with the said policy. - The policy for determining the percentage of the amount of remuneration for each individual shall be decided based on the reports that are deliberated by the Nomination and Remuneration Committee, comprehensively taking into account the role and contribution status of each director as well as business performance. - The basic remuneration is determined based on the amount established for each director position, with the Company's business performance, relative weight against employee salaries, and remuneration levels at other companies taken into consideration.
-However, if it is not appropriate to pay a remuneration calculated in such a manner due to a significant decline in the Company's business performance or other factors, the Company reserves the right to reduce the amount of basic remuneration. - iv.
-The Nomination and Remuneration Committee deliberates and reports to the Board of Directors on director candidates who are not members of the Audit and Supervisory Committee after an extensive scrutiny of their knowledge, experience, and ability necessary to manage the Company's business divisions and day-to-day operations.
-The Board of Directors then nominates the director candidates. - The Nomination and Remuneration Committee deliberates and reports to the Board of Directors on director candidates who are members of the Audit and Supervisory Committee after an extensive scrutiny of their experience, expertise in corporate financing and accounting,
+Board of Directors receives reports that are deliberated by the Nomination and Remuneration Committee based on the policy for determining the remuneration and within the range of the total amount resolved by the General Meeting of Shareholders, so the Board of Directors deems that the content of the report is in line with the said policy.

+The policy for determining the percentage of the amount of remuneration for each individual

+The policy for determining the percentage of the amount of remuneration for each individual shall be decided based on the reports that are deliberated by the Nomination and Remuneration Committee, comprehensively taking into account the role and contribution status of each director as well as business performance.

+The basic remuneration is determined based on the amount established for each director position, with the Company's business performance, relative weight against employee salaries, and remuneration levels at other companies taken into consideration.
+However, if it is not appropriate to pay a remuneration calculated in such a manner due to a significant decline in the Company's business performance or other factors, the Company reserves the right to reduce the amount of basic remuneration.